tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LP-02-ROC-AUC.md

 * Now it's time to define our deep neural network, we will use a `Sequential` model and two `Dense` layers.

-* First at all, we will define the number of inputs and the number of hidden nodes for each layer.
+* First of all, we will define the number of inputs and the number of hidden nodes for each layer.

   ```python
   # Model set-up